WATER-ENERGY FRAMEWORK LOAN MALAWI

-Projektträger – zwischengeschaltetes FinanzinstitutCENTRAL REGION WATER BOARD,LILONGWE WATER BOARD,NORTHERN REGION WATER BOARD,SOUTHERN REGION WATER BOARD
+Promoter – Financial IntermediaryCENTRAL REGION WATER BOARD,LILONGWE WATER BOARD,NORTHERN REGION WATER BOARD,SOUTHERN REGION WATER BOARD

 The Framework Loan (FL) will support the Malawi Water sector, including, amongst others, renewable energy facilities.
 In particular, the FL will allow 4 of the 5 Malawian Regional Waterboards to further improve: (i) Access-to-water in low-income areas (ii) Improve operational efficiency (iii) Reduce greenhouse gas emissions (iv) Increase drought resilience The planned investments in all 4 waterboards will finance: 1.
 Energy efficient (water) pumps coupled to renewable energy sources (mainly photovoltaic plants) 2.
 Increase of water storage capacities 3.
 Water distribution systems including water kiosks and house connections in low-income areas 4.
 Targeted investments to improve operational efficiency, e.g., SCADA systems, improved meter reading capabilities 5.
 Organisational development- and improvements regarding transparency of the water boards.